Advertiser Disclosure

 Here are the cards I love most for this strategy:

-• Chase Sapphire Preferred® Credit Card– My go-to travel card for everyday spending.
+• Chase Sapphire Preferred® Credit Card– My go-to travel card for dining out

 • Chase Sapphire Reserve® Credit Card- A premium version of the preferred, great for lounge access